Rosedale, Kansas

 Rosedale, Kansas is a community of Kansas City, Kansas, in the southeast corner of Wyandotte County and bordered on the north by the Kansas River and the Armourdale neighborhood, on the south by Johnson County, on the west by the Argentine neighborhood, and on the east by the state of Missouri.
 It is home to the Rosedale World War I Memorial Arch and the University of Kansas Medical Center.

 History

+The all-time areawide record Great Flood of 1844 had naturally diverted the mouth of the Turkey Creek from the Missouri River to the Kaw (Kansas) River in what became Rosedale.
+Later, the early household water supplies were wells, cisterns, and Turkey Creek.
+The creek also provisioned manufacturing, ice, and church baptisms.

-Rosedale originated as "The Town of Rosedale, Shawnee Township" in 1872.
-In 1875, a new population requirement of 600 persons was established to become a "City of the Third Class" in Kansas.
-A petition was presented to Hiram Stevens, Judge of the Tenth Judicial District (Wyandotte, Johnson and Miami counties).
-The judge issued an order for incorporating the village as a city and election of officers was held August 28, 1877.
-The new city was named "The City of Rosedale, Kansas."
+"The Town of Rosedale, Shawnee Township" originated in 1872.
+In 1875, the state of Kansas instated a new population requirement of 600 persons was established to become a "City of the Third Class".
+A petition was presented to Hiram Stevens, Judge of the Tenth Judicial District (Wyandotte, Johnson, and Miami counties).
+He issued an order for incorporating the village as the City of Rosedale, Kansas.
+Election of officers was held August 28, 1877.

-By 1897 the area known as Rosedale had a population of over 2,000 inhabitants.
-Rosedale remained an independent city until it was annexed by Kansas City, Kansas in 1922.
+By 1897, Rosedale had a population of over 2,000.
+It remained a city until it was annexed by Kansas City, Kansas, in 1922.

+The wide area has been disastrously flooded through measurable history by the Kansas River and Turkey Creek, especially here.
+In addition to 1844, major floods were in 1903, on June 1, 1935, and on September 13, 1961.
+The city has participated in major engineering efforts, including with the U.S. Army Corps of Engineers, to instate flood control for itself and on behalf of the area.
+From 1911-1920, an areawide flood project was designed and built, with key engineering to divert the confluence of the Turkey Creek into the Kansas River in Rosedale.
+Local subprojects also include the Turkey Creek Diversion Tunnel through Greystone Heights Hill, straightening the creek in Rosedale, and a new bridge across Southwest Boulevard.